Association of Finnish Local and Regional Authorities

 All Finnish municipalities, in total 311 (2017), are members of the Association.
 We also provide services to and cooperate with Finnish hospital districts, regional councils and joint municipal authorities.

-The Association has a director general and two deputy managing directors, who together with the unit directors and HR and strategy managers form the extended executive board.
+The Association has a chief executive officer and two deputy managing directors, who together with the unit directors and HR and strategy managers form the extended executive board.

 - Timo Reina, Deputy Managing Director